hmakelin/gisnav/docs/pages/development_objectives.rst

 Development Focus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Taking the `Constraints`_ into account, development focus should for example be in:
+Taking the `Constraints`_ into account, development focus could for example be in:

 * ROS is baked in, but PX4 could be complemented by other flight control software options such as Ardupilot through Mavlink compatible interface
 * Newer pose estimation algorithms to improve accuracy, reliability or performance